Thrombectomy Capable Stroke Center

 Our Thrombectomy-Capable Stroke Center offers 24/7 advanced stroke care and has met rigorous quality criteria from the Joint Commission.

-For 2019 we were awarded the American Heart Association Get With the Guidelines ® (GWTG) Gold Plus Honor Roll Elite Award.
+For 2021 we were awarded the American Heart Association Get With the Guidelines ® (GWTG) Gold Plus Honor Roll Elite Plus, Type 2 Diabetes Honor Roll.
 Participation in GWTG demonstrates the hospital’s ongoing commitment to improving the care of stroke patients.
 See how we are doing compared to other hospitals.

 24/7 Specialized Care Neurologists